ProjektEta/RoAutomation-Group-Finder/README.md

 ## Included Data

 This repository includes a list of approximately **11 million scanned group IDs** for convenience.
+> **Note:** the file was too large to upload here. so you are going to have to get it using [this]<https://mega.nz/file/ZPUBEQAZ#fDVsCpLZyh_yYOc7VOY5n4wt5GVVw-iBr4KP7bqu03k> Link.
+If you dont trust it that is fine, you can always scan yourself.

 Feel free to use them however you like.